Mazda CX-5: Indonesia

 The second-generation CX-5 was launched on 11 August 2017 at the 27th Gaikindo Indonesia International Auto Show, with two trim levels: GT and Elite, it is powered by a 2.5 Skyactiv-G petrol engine.

 The facelifted CX-5 was launched in Indonesia on 1 April 2022, with two trim levels: Elite and Kuro Edition.
 Like the pre-facelift model, the facelifted is powered by a 2.5 Skyactiv-G petrol engine.
 In November 2023, the CX-5 line-up was updated which included the Kuro Edition trim received all-wheel drive as standard.

 Japan

 The second-generation CX-5 was released in Japan on 2 February 2017, with eight variants.
 Three engine options were available: a 2.0 Skyactiv-G petrol (20S), a 2.5 Skyactiv-G (25S) petrol and a 2.2 Skyactiv-D diesel (XD).
 An all-wheel drive option was available for the 25S and XD engines.
 In October 2018, the 2.5T Skyactiv-G petrol engine (25T) was first introduced in Japan.

-The facelifted CX-5 was released in Japan in November 2021.
-The facelift model saw the (25T) engine discontinued and a number of changes to variants.
+The facelifted CX-5 was released in Japan on 8 November 2021.
+The facelift model saw the (25T) engine discontinued and, leaving only two gasoline models: 20S, and 25S.
+The XD grade has been consolidated into two grades: XD Proactive, and XD L Package.

+On September 2023, some variants and manual transmission variant was discontinued, leaving only the automatic transmission.